pitt-crc/kubernetes-tutorial/README.md

 ```

 To visualize the collected metrics, we install grafana on the `operations` cluster.
-By default, Grafana does not persist it's data to disk.
+By default, Grafana does not persist its data to disk.
 This means Grafana's data is lost each time the Grafana pod is terminated.
 Grafana can be configured to use a variety of storage types (see [the docs](https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/) for more information).
 In this case we set up local storage using a Docker volume: